 - Copy of completed Form I-765 Application for Employment Authorization.
 (Please download the most recent edition, see all instructions, type your form instead of handwriting, sign in black ink, please keep a photocopy for your records).
 Be sure to use MOST CURRENT version of Form I-765.

-Once eligibility is determined, the ISO advisor will issue a new I-20 Form with STEM OPT Extension recommendation on page 2 of the I-20 form.
-After approximately 10 business days, the ISO will email you to inform you that your I-20 has been issued and make the document available to you based on your specified preference.
+Once eligibility is determined, the ISO advisor will issue a new Form I-20 with STEM OPT Extension recommendation on page 2 of the Form I-20.
+After approximately 10 business days, the ISO will email you to inform you that your Form I-20 has been issued and make the document available to you based on your specified preference.
 Please sign it and make a copy of pages 1 and 2.
-You will need the copy of this I-20 form to apply for the STEM OPT Extension.
+You will need the copy of this Form I-20 to apply for the STEM OPT Extension.

-When you have the Form I-20 with the STEM OPT Extension recommendation in hand, you will need to mail the documents listed in the following section to the appropriate USCIS Service Center.
+When you have the Form I-20 with the STEM OPT Extension recommendation in hand, you will need to submit online to USCIS or mail the documents listed in the following section to the appropriate USCIS Service Center.

 Mailing the STEM OPT Extension Application to USCIS